mpaguilar/msa-toy/DOCSTRINGS.md

 Execute a tool with the given query.

 Args:
-    tool_name: Name of the tool to execute
+    tool_name: Name of the tool to execute.
-    query: Query to pass to the tool
+    query: Query to pass to the tool.

 Returns:
-    ToolResponse containing the tool's response with content and metadata
+    ToolResponse containing the tool's response with content and metadata.

 Notes:
     1. Check if the tool_name exists in self.tools.